hasan7/pdsnd_bikeshare_2/README.md

 Simply run the command "python bikeshare_2.py" in the terminal.

 ### Files used:
--bikeshare_2.py
+-bikeshare_2.py.

--csv data files (need to be supplied)
+-csv data files (need to be supplied).

 ### Credits
-Udacity Project Template
+Udacity Project Template, can be found in https://www.udacity.com/enrollment/nd104-bsf-c2